Code-Institute-Submissions/ms4-asap-studio/README.md

 * A lot the steps followed to biuld the ASAP Studio website are the same as the ones taken in the CI Boutique Ado walkthrough project.
-The code written in the project is often directly copied or similar to the one from the learning content.
+The code written in the project is often directly copied or similar to the one from the learning content source code.

 ### Media